Bears Practice Fights: What’s up With Kyle Long?

 During an evening practice Wednesday in which the team played a mock night game complete with simulated crowd noise and the new fan favorite Bear-raid siren, Kyle Long lost his cool again in what some observers called a “scary fight.”

 It seems as though Long went after backup defensive lineman James Dalton after Long took objection to a block Dalton threw during an interception return by the defense.
-In what was the worst of the three incidents so far, Long threw Dalton’s helmet before throwing several punches at the undrafted free agent.
+In what was the worst of the three incidents so far, Long took Dalton’s helmet off and threw several punches at the undrafted free agent before heaving the helmet downfield.
 Long was removed from practice and didn’t return.
+Apparently, Long must have been feeling under the weather, because he then vomited on the sidelines multiple times per Jason Lieser:

 After practice, Nagy seemed a bit more miffed about this particular incident when speaking to reporters: